qbic-pipelines/vcftomaf/docs/usage.md

 ## Introduction

-The piepeline converts VCF files to a tab-separated and easy to parse MAF (mutation annotation format) file primarily using the perl tool [vcf2maf](https://github.com/mskcc/vcf2maf).
+The pipeline converts VCF files to a tab-separated and easy to parse MAF (mutation annotation format) file primarily using the perl tool [vcf2maf](https://github.com/mskcc/vcf2maf).
 It can be subsequently analyzed with the R package maftools.

 ## Samplesheet input